-Figure 6.10.1-1: Architecture to Support GEO IMS audio sessions, and Messaging
+Figure 6.10.1-1: Architecture to Support GEO IMS audio sessions and Messaging

 In this architecture, SIP Registration is proposed to be used as is today, according to TS 24.229 [16], i.e. SIP Registration is text-based, where Gm interface exists also but not shown in the figure.